Yard Labor Challenges: Turning To Technology, Not Your Human Resources Team, Might Be The Answer

-As a key part of any company’s logistics operations, the yard tends to be one of those places where firms elect to throw more human resources at the problems instead of applying technology, applications, and automation.
-And while the approach may seem logical at the time, in reality it can quickly eat away at your company’s profitability and productivity.
+As a key part of any company’s logistics operations, the yard tends to be one of those places where firms elect to throw more logistics workers at problems instead of applying technology, applications, and automation.
+While the approach may seem logical at the time, in reality, it can quickly eat away at your company’s profitability and productivity.

 “Companies tend to throw people at yard problems because, on the surface, it’s relatively less expensive to do this,” says Matt Yearling, PINC’s CEO, “versus actually fixing the problems in the first place.”